How to Prepare for Anal: The Beginner’s Guide

 When it comes to first-time anal, feeling a finger, toy, or penis inside can be an unfamiliar sensation.

-Practicing anal play by yourself allows you to get used to the feeling and better understand what you like.
+Practicing anal play by yourself lets you get used to the feeling and better understand what you like.

-Knowing what you like to receive can also allow you to communicate better during sex, and it can even help make you feel more equipped to be on the giving side.
+Knowing what you like to receive can also allow you to communicate better during sex and even help make you feel more equipped to be on the giving side.

 Use Your Fingers

-If you want to use your hands to try out anal masturbation, lube your finger properly.
-Try to avoid holding your breath, and relax your muscles as much as possible.
+If you want to use your hands to try anal masturbation, lube your finger properly.
+Avoid holding your breath, and relax your muscles as much as possible.

 Once you find the prostate, the pleasure center in the anus, gently perform the “come hither” gesture (once the finger is in, think about moving the finger toward the belly button).

 You might feel the sensation of needing to pee.
-This means you are in the right spot since the prostate is near the bladder.
+This means you are in the right spot since the prostate is near the anal opening and the bladder.

 Try a Prostate Massager